Lesson 1 of 6

 SUMMARY

 The Apostle Paul addresses Timothy as his “beloved child” and speaks of him as one whom he has ordained.
-This letter begins and unfolds as the most intimate of the three so-called Pastoral Epistles, which include also 1 Timothy and Titus.
+This letter begins and unfolds as the most intimate of the three so-called Pastoral Epistles, which also include 1 Timothy and Titus.
 In its references to Paul and his suffering, the Second Letter to Timothy appears to have been written, at least in part, to elicit sympathy for the apostle.
 The letter is an exhortation not to be ashamed of the gospel and to stand firm even if that would mean suffering on its behalf.

 SO WHAT?